-VRJA recently implemented a Cultural Empowerment Center in Burlington Vermont.
-The Richard Kemp Center culturally brokers program expansions to marginalized communities where they have historically been ineffective, inefficient or nonexistent.
+VRJA established the Richard Kemp Center which culturally brokers program expansions to marginalized communities where they have been historically underserved.
 The Richard Kemp Center expands programs and services that support Black Vermonters’ wellness, preserve their culture, support their youth and advance racial equity and justice.

 VRJA Cultural Empowerment programming includes First Fridays and supports various community-based programs, activities, observances and commemorations.